Questions? Call or text anytime πŸ“ž 818-446-9627

 Communicating About Your Different Upbringings

 You were raised in different families with different emotional rules.
 This will inevitably lead to different parenting instincts.
 Having open, non-judgmental conversations about your different blueprints is essential for getting on the same page.
-If these conversations are difficult, couples therapy can provide a structured space to navigate them.
+If these conversations are difficult, can provide a structured space to navigate them.

 This is an Opportunity for Deeper Connection